shellspec/shellspec/docs/references.md

 ### `%logger`

-## Environment Variables
+## Special environment Variables

-ShellSpec provides environment variables with prefix `SHELLSPEC_`.
+ShellSpec provides special environment variables with prefix `SHELLSPEC_`.
 They are useful for writing tests and extensions.
 I will not change it as much as possible for compatibility, but currently not guaranteed.
 There are many undocumented variables.
 You can use them at your own risk.